 Next Parish Council meeting – 7.30pm on Tuesday 20th July 2021.
 This meeting will be held in the Chieveley Village Hall.

 The Agenda can be found here.
-(Please note, The Agenda will be available nearer to the meeting date)
+(Please note, Agendas are available nearer to the date of the meeting)

 The Draft Minutes for the previous meeting can be found here.

 District Councillors Monthly Report from West Berkshire Council.